Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 5. Understand the responsibility

 This is still supervised driving.
 Treat it as assistance, not autonomy.
-RDW and Tesla both say the driver remains responsible.
+RDW, Tesla, and Lithuania’s transport ministry all say the driver remains responsible.

 Why This Matters for Business Drivers and Frequent Travelers